 You may take short courses in administration, recording information and counselling skills.

-You may also be able to work towards relevant Scottish Vocational Qualifications (SVQs) such as Advice and Guidance at SCQF Levels 5 to 8.
+You may also be able to work towards relevant Scottish Vocational Qualifications (SVQs) such as Advice and Guidance at SCQF Levels 7 and 8.

 The Child Poverty Action Group runs a range of courses in Glasgow.
 These include welfare rights courses and a number of one-day courses on specific benefits.
 They also offer training in negotiating skills and representing at appeal tribunals.